Planning a Disney trip for a child with autism, ADHD, or other neurodivergent needs?

 The Disability Access Service (DAS) Pass can make your family’s visit far less stressful and a lot more magical.

-This guide has been fully updated for 2025 and 2026 with the latest information on DAS registration, park policies, and practical tips from families like ours.
+This guide has been fully updated for 2026 with the latest information on DAS registration, park policies, and practical tips from families like ours.

 Waiting in a traditional queue is tough for a lot of kids, especially if they have autism or ADHD that make it hard to stand still, handle crowds, or even understand the concept of a line.